 If you’ve been using a PMS platform and have enough data centered around the right metrics to begin performance improvement but are having hang-ups, this article is for you.
 These are the best ways to create a performance improvement plan.

 A performance improvement plan should be centered around some type of timeline, regardless of how you set it up.
-This gives team members a window of time and incentive for making the corrections to their work habits.
+This gives team members a window of time and incentive to make the corrections to their work habits.

 One of the first steps to creating a performance improvement plan is to craft a framework.
-The framework should be set up similar to the following points.
+The framework should be set up similarly to the following points.